 We did buy some furniture for the apartment, but because it was so inexpensive, we were able to put it towards the rent.

 We eat at home for the most part.
-Since we get up at 5:30 am to teach English online, breakfast has to be small and easy.
+Since we get up at 5:30 am to teach online with VIPKID, breakfast has to be small and easy.
 Most days we’ll just have all meals at home as we don’t do anything but teach, blog, and workout.
 When we do go out to eat, it’s usually very affordable.

 Here are a few examples: